PelleLille/hsl-docs/about.rst

 	As a step in the compilation progress, different optimizations are applied.
 Constant folding is one of them where constant mathematical expressions are simplified (evaluated) at compile time.

+Code pattern optimizations

+	HSL tries to detect certain code pattern and replace them with faster alternatives.
+Eg. `while (true)` is compiled to the equivalent of `forever`.

 Dead code elimination

 	HSL tries to detect and remove dead code in the compilation stage.